Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Table of Contents

-Chocolate Crinkle Cookies are a gorgeous, homemade dessert that make for a sweet and chewy treat at a get together or cookie exchange.
-Using cocoa powder as the base gives these cookies their rich chocolate flavor.
-While rolling them in powdered sugar before cooking gives them their striking appearance.
+Chocolate crinkle cookies are a gorgeous, homemade dessert that makes for a sweet and chewy treat at a get-together or cookie exchange.
+Chocolate lovers will delight in the rich flavor and pretty powdered sugar finish.

 close up shot of chocolate crinkle cookies stacked on top of each other